 Added to the school-based activities are a number of additional pursuits.
 Past students have been invited to the Foundation of Young Australians to engage in a one-day workshop with the organisers of the Entrepreneurial $20Boss Program.
 This program encourages students to build an enterprise from a $20 start-up cost.
 Along with four other Victorian schools, our students were involved in co-designing the new 2019 program and were able to give feedback and offer advice to the organisers that will eventually shape and provoke new students of the $20Boss program.

 Three highly motivated and engaged Year 11 students throughout 2018 collaborated and designed a new Cyber Security concept as a part of the Australian Conrad Spirit of Innovation Competition.
 The three students progressed to the finals held in Brisbane where their innovative Cyber-Security concept attracted interest from a number of major national and international organisations, and they were able to access expert advice from other start-up companies at the finals.

 They were announced overall winners of the challenge and crowned Best Innovation for 2018.
-They will now travel to NASA in Florida to the world finals in April 2019 and were recognised as Pete Conrad Scholars, the competition’s top award, in the Cyber-Technology and Security Category.
+They traveled to NASA in Florida for the world finals in April 2019 and were recognised as Pete Conrad Scholars, the competition’s top award, in the Cyber-Technology and Security Category.

 A new Twitter account @TKSEntrepreneur showcases the talents of all our entrepreneurial students and their activities throughout the year.
 Please feel free to follow us on Twitter.